A regular session where backlog items are discussed, reviewed, and prioritized.

 In order to have a healthy backlog, you’d follow 7 tips and here they are:

 As you already know, the process of backlog grooming is usually done during a special meeting.
-Conducting these meetings more efficiently leads to a more efficient backlog.
+Conducting these meetings more productively leads to a more efficient backlog.

 There is no need to always invite everyone.
 The Product Owner is the only essential person there.
 So try to invite those people who are relevant at the time.
 Be prepared and always have an agenda with clear goals and make sure all attendees are aware of what those goals are.
 Do not forget to keep the meeting short.
 Know exactly what must be done, and only meet maybe every two weeks for an hour or two.